 HTTP Status Codes

-Technically speaking, redirects are just HTTP status codes that tell browsers to go to an other URL.
+Redirects are a type of HTTP response that tells a browser to load a different URL.
 They are primarily categorized into two types: temporary and permanent.

 - Permanent redirect